Employers scramble after payroll company allegedly diverts $35 million from employees

-The FBI is investigating a payroll company that abruptly shut down, leaving more than 250,000 employees across the country without paychecks.
+The FBI is investigating a payroll company that abruptly shuttered, leaving more than 250,000 employees across the country without paychecks.
 New York state-based MyPayrollHR allegedly diverted an estimated $35 million from employee checks and accounts.

 MyPayrollHR and its CEO, Michael Mann, haven't returned calls to CBS News.
 But a business partner for the company, Cachet Financial Services, claims it is a victim of fraud by MyPayrollHR and that Mann or someone at the company manipulated account numbers and moved workers' money into a personal account.